Problem · US price presentation

 If the team is moving the number every week and the close rate is flat, the number is not the variable.
 The posture is.

-US procurement reads pricing as a posture signal before it reads the number.
+US procurement scores pricing as a posture signal before it judges the number.

-Per McKinsey Pricing Practice 2026, US B2B buyers move faster on an anchored fixed quote than on an unanchored cheaper input rate.
-Deloitte B2B pricing research 2025 reports posture as the single largest variable in cross-border quote acceptance.
+US B2B buyers move faster on an anchored fixed quote than on an unanchored cheaper input rate.
+Posture is often the close-rate variable before the actual number changes.

 US QUOTE ACCEPTANCE RATE BY POSTURE AB-PRICE LOW HOURLY MID FIXED+SLA HIGH

-House reading of US quote acceptance under three posture formats.
+House view of US quote acceptance under three posture formats.
 The fixed-quote-with-warranty posture outperforms even when the headline number is higher.

 The team can keep the same underlying margin and move the close rate by moving the posture.
 Most firms find that the right posture also tells them where the number needed to move and where it did not.